jaburney/naturalgastransition-builddata/README.md

 ### Setup & Organization

 Due to size considerations :thinking: raw underlying data are hosted elsewhere.
-Please see the accompanying website for the paper (www.jaburney.net/coal-to-natural-gas-transition) to download four zipped data files (AdminPlantsCropsMortality.zip, Aerosols.zip, SO2NO2O3.zip, EPA AQ Report.zip).
+Please see the accompanying website for the paper (www.jaburney.net/coal-to-natural-gas-transition) to download the four linked files: AdminPlantsCropsMortality.zip, Aerosols.zip, SO2NO2O3.zip, and EPA AQ Report.zip (Note that these are large, 50 GB).
 Unzip these within the **L0 Input Data/** repository directory.

 This repository should then have the following structure:

-* **L0 Input Data/** contains a set of unzipped data folders (sources are described in the paper, linked above):
+* **L0 Input Data/** contains a set of unzipped data folders (sources are described in the paper, linked above).
+These contain all of the raw inputs for the project:

    Administrative (GADM)/
    Aerosols (MODIS and OMI)/